 Our students receive externship and internship placements in a variety of mental health settings, including college counseling centers, schools, hospitals, community mental health centers, and private practice.
 Our faculty provides personalized guidance, which helps students to select placements that are congruent with their overall career and training goals.

 Once on externship students receive weekly group supervision in the doctoral practicum courses to develop a richer understanding of specific theories, present case conceptualizations, and receive feedback and support from the instructor and peers on individual cases.

-On a personal note, I have been a faculty member in the program for almost 30 years.
+We have a very stable faculty that gets along well with one another and with our students.
 I look forward to coming to work because I am surrounded by colleagues and students that I care about and respect.
 Although the work is challenging and the schedules demanding, there is a camaraderie that keeps it fun.

 We encourage students and one another to engage in self-care activities and achieve balance in negotiating personal and professional demands.
 Individuals who know how to take care of themselves are in a better position to take care of others.
 Cooperation, not competition, is seen as the strategy for producing the most solid work.

 If you are looking for a program that is both nurturing and stimulating you will find a home in Fordham's Counseling Psychology doctoral program.

 Merle Keitel, PhD